Rossi-Laboratory/CritiFusion/README.md

 - Step 3: Run the end-to-end pipeline to obtain:

-- - Original base output
+  Original base output

-- - Refined outputs after CritiCore
+  Refined outputs after CritiCore

-- - Final images after SpecFusion
+  Final images after SpecFusion

 ---

 ## Evaluation Metrics Explained
 We evaluate each method using four human-aligned metrics:

-- PickScore ↑
+- PickScore ↑<br>
-- Global human preference predictor that reflects overall image quality and prompt consistency.
+  Global human preference predictor that reflects overall image quality and prompt consistency.

-- HPSv2 ↑
+- HPSv2 ↑<br>
-- Measures semantic fidelity and compositional correctness relative to the text prompt.
+  Measures semantic fidelity and compositional correctness relative to the text prompt.

-- ImageReward ↑
+- ImageReward ↑<br>
-- Reward-model-based assessment of text–image alignment and realism.
+  Reward-model-based assessment of text–image alignment and realism.

-- Aesthetic ↑
+- Aesthetic ↑<br>
-- Predicts visual appeal independently of the prompt, focusing on composition, lighting, and style.
+  Predicts visual appeal independently of the prompt, focusing on composition, lighting, and style.

 Higher is better for all four metrics.